Inflectra/spira-documentation/docs/SpiraApps/RisksPlus.md

 - adding optional validation for the Risk Review Date field

 !!! info "About this SpiraApp"
-    - [ ] system settings
-    - [x] product settings
+    - product settings
-    - [ ] product template setup required
-    - [x] runs automatically on the risk details page
+    - runs automatically on the risk details page
-    - [x] adds a menu button to the risk details page
+    - adds a menu button to the risk details page

 ## Setup
 ### Product Settings